-Nebraska Legislative Action is lead by one of ASPIRE’s Nebraska Lead, Grace Troupe.
+Nebraska PANS PANDAS Coalition is lead by one of ASPIRE’s Nebraska Lead, Grace Troupe.
 Please contact her directly to become involved in legislative advocacy in Nebraska.
+Please visit the NE PANS PANDAS Coalition Facebook Page for more updates.
 Grace has set up a Nebraska advocacy page that she will update with current information in addition to the information on this page.

 Don’t forget to register for the next ASPIRE ChitChat support group!